Discover, curate, generate

 /api/orders/abc-def-123/api/orders/{id}

 UUID-like and numeric segments are detected automatically.
-More complex patterns require manual editing of the templates file.
+The following patterns are also recognized:

 Step 2: Curate